Psalm 69:14, 17, 30–31, 33–34, 36–37

 Jesus tells His interrogator the same thing: “Do this and you will live.”

 The scholar, however, wants to know where he can draw the line.
-That’s the motive behind his question: “Who is my neighbor?”
+That’s the motive behind his question, “Who is my neighbor?”

-In his compassion, the Samaritan in Jesus’ parable reveals the boundless mercy of God—who came down to us when we were fallen in sin, close to dead, unable to pick ourselves up.
+In his compassion, the Samaritan in Jesus’ parable reveals the boundless mercy of God, Who came down to us when we were fallen in sin, close to dead, unable to pick ourselves up.

 Because His love has known no limits, ours cannot either.
-We are to love as we have been loved, to do for others what He has done for us—joining all things together in His Body, the Church.
+We are to love as we have been loved, to do for others what He has done for us, joining all things together in His Body, the Church.

-We are to love like the singer of this week’s Psalm—like those whose prayers have been answered, like those whose lives have been saved, who have known the time of His favor, have seen God in His great mercy turn toward us.
+We are to love like the singer of this week’s Psalm—like those whose prayers have been answered, like those whose lives has been saved, who have known the time of His favor, have seen God in His great mercy turn toward us.

 This is the love that leads to eternal life, the love Jesus commands today of the scholar and of each of us: “Go and do likewise.”